Anti Bribery Policy

 • arranged in good faith; and

-• not offered, promised or accepted to secure an advantage for the organisation or any of its employees or associated persons or to influence the impartiality of the recipient.
+• not offered, promised or accepted to secure an advantage for our organisation or any of its employees or associated persons or to influence the impartiality of the recipient.

 This principle applies to employees and associated persons, whether based in the UK or overseas.
 However, those with remits overseas will be given further training on the specific procedures that they are required to follow.